Time and again questions arise around the subject of punctuation.

 Never use both a period for an abbreviation and a period for a stop at the end of a sentence.

-In the case of a question flurry, you do not have to capitalize the new fragments.
+In the case of a question flurry, you do not need to capitalize the new fragments.
+The most important thing is to pick a style and be consistent with it throughout the work.

 - May I have a pencil?
 Two pencils?
 Three pencils? (correct)